-- Evening Colors Ceremony
+- 더 Evening Camp Wide Retreat

-- Camp Wide Vespers
+- 더 Camp Wide Vespers

-- D Wednesday Parent's Night
+- 더 Wednesday Parent's Night

-- ▷ Friday Night Campfire
+- 더 Friday Night Campfire

 Class 'A' uniforms are not required for morning flag ceremonies and breakfast.

 Hazing/Bullying

 "Older Scouts sometimes feel that the new Scouts should be "initiated" into the Troop with a hazing activity.
 You should be alert to this desire of older youth and direct their efforts into meaningful programs biased of the Aims and Methods of Scouting.
 Hazing has no place in Scouting, it is a violation of the Youth Protection Guidelines, and will be dealt with in a stern manner.